aitcheno/dms1_blog/posts/blog-post-w08s2.md

 ![Room 2](/w08s2/room3.PNG)
 I used a simple plaster texture for the walls and made it a nice dark green.
 I decorated the room with assets that I'd say make a room quite cosy.
 I wanted the room to feel a lot more welcoming than the spawn room.

+I added buildings for outside for the first room.
+I'll make sure to add a screenshot here.

 ### Blender Attempt
 I had a crack at making my own asset for the temple/shrine.
 This was because I couldn't find a suitable one somebody else has made that would house the cat statue...
 ![Blender](/w08s2/blender1.PNG)